-What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-Under "#2 Other" investments into cash, Target Funds, or derivatives can be included.
-Derivatives might be used for efficient portfolio management (including risk hedging) and/or investment purposes, and Target Funds to benefit from a specific strategy.
+Under "#2 Not sustainable" parts of investments are included related to business activities which are not counted as Sustainable Investments.
+In addition, the Investment Manager might invest into cash, Targets Funds, or derivatives which might be used for efficient portfolio management (including risk hedging) and/or investment purposes, and Target Funds to benefit from a specific strategy.
 For those investments no environmental or social safeguards are applied.

-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to meet the sustainable investment objective?

-No reference benchmark has been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.
+No reference benchmark has been designated for the purpose of meeting the sustainable investment objective.